david-bogdan-r/ARTEMIS/README.md

         The mode is automatically activated if the TM-score of the query structure for topology-independent alignment is at least 10% higher than the TM-score of the backbone-dependent alignment.
+        If addhits > 0 and this parameter is on, topology-independent hits will always contribute to the rresneg parameter of the next iteration.

+    -s, --sequential [DEFAULT: OFF]
+        If addhits > 0 and this parameter is on, sequentially-ordered hits will always contribute to the rresneg parameter of the next iteration.

+    -tsv, --tsv [DEFAULT: OFF]
+        If specified, the output will be in TSV format instead of plain text.
+        By default, this is turned off with addhits <= 0 and turned on otherwise.

+    -superonly, --superonly [DEFAULT: OFF]
+        If specified, ARTEMIS will assume the input sequences are of the same length and will try to superimpose them with the perfect sequence alignment.

     -v, --verbose [DEFAULT: OFF]
         Verbose mode.

-    -superonly, --superonly [DEFAULT: superonly=False]
-        If specified, ARTEMIS will assume the input sequences are of the same length and will try to superimpose them with the perfect sequence alignment.
+    -silent, --silent [DEFAULT: OFF]
+        If specified, ARTEMIS will not raise any errors.

     ***************************************************************************
     ARTEMIS uses a ChimeraX-like format to specify the residues of interest